xcart/xcart-docs/_pages/kb_en/migration/migration-from-xcart4/step4/syncing.md

 layout: article_with_sidebar
 updated_at: '2019-05-21 16:48 +0400'
 identifier: ref_7bQ5uFuH
-title: Syncing data
+title: Final Data Synchronization
 order: 80
 published: true
 redirect_from:
   - /general_setup/migration/migration-from-xcart4/step-4-syncing.html
   - /migration/migration-from-xcart4/step-4-syncing.html
 ---
-If you performed the data migration and want to transfer only new entities or those that were changed since the initial migration, you can use the 'Skip previously migrated data' option at the 'Transfer' step (the 6th step) of the migration wizard.
+If you performed the data migration and want to transfer only new entities or those that were changed since the initial migration, you can use the 'Skip previously migrated data' option at the 'Transfer' step (the 6th step) of the {% link "migration wizard" ref_2nzbe2Ce %}.

 This option is particularly handy if you ran the initial data migration, then have been tweaking X-Cart 5 to get it ready for the production and now decide to go live.
 In this case, the majority of data is already on X-Cart 5 and you only need to sync the latest ones.